ConQAT: Functionality

 ConQAT analyses are usually executed on a command line in batch mode.
 Beside the application in software quality audits it is also often used integrated into a nightly build of a system.
 ConQAT implements processors (so called Scopes) to read data from different sources, such as source code or binary code files as well as from issue trackers or version management systems.
 For languages such as Java, C#, C/C++, and ABAP, Lexer processors and other preprocessing operations are available.
 ConQAT implements algorithms for detecting redundancy and architecture analysis in processors/blocks.
 Furthermore, it integrates established tools, like FindBugs, FxCop etc. using processors that read their output formats.
 Although ConQAT supports different output formats (e.g. XML), usually generated HTML files are used to present the analysis results.
 Visualizations include various diagrams and treemaps.

 Background

-ConQAT was developed in 2007 at the Technische Universität München and has received acclaim due to several scientific publications on its architecture as well as analysis techniques for detecting redundancy (clone detection) or architecture conformance analyses.
-Since 2009, ConQAT has been maintained and developed in a partnership between TU Munich and CQSE GmbH as an open-source project.
+ConQAT was developed in 2007 at the Technical University of Munich and has received acclaim due to several scientific publications on its architecture as well as analysis techniques for detecting redundancy (clone detection) or architecture conformance analyses.
+Since 2009, ConQAT has been maintained and developed in a partnership between the Technical University of Munich and CQSE GmbH as an open-source project.